daltontf/SportWarzSim/README.md

     - Maybe reduced by period where other team in market have higher "S".
 Example would be St. Louis football Cardinals in 1980s when the long established baseball Cardinals played in three World Series'.
 Inability to build "L" when in theory a football team should be "top dog" (higher league_weight) in the market led to the teams relocation to Phoenix.

-    - New venue that over time helps build "L"
+    - New venue that over time adds to "S" and which helps build "L"

 - "N":

     - Larger markets teams with big name rosters will have higher value here.

-    - Teams with good reputations from the days a given league was smaller
+    - Teams with good reputations from the days past like the Dallas Cowboys.

-#### "Fun" I'd like to be able to do
+#### "Fun" aspects I'd like to be able to do

 - Model expansion and relocation to see if fans are gained and how existing fan bases might shift

     - Even silly things like major city in Delaware getting teams like the Metropolis Meteors.

 - Model what might happen if a league implemented some kind of pro/rel scheme.
 Enthusiasm for such team would go negative and long term allegiance would to start tp lower if promotion is earned back quickly.

-#### Thing I am trying to add.

 - Residual loyalty to a relocated team like the Raiders in LA.